grafana/k8s-monitoring-helm/charts/k8s-monitoring/README.md

 The default config can deploy the CRDs for Prometheus Operator, and will add support for `PodMonitor`, `ServiceMonitor` and `Probe` objects.

-Simply deploy a PodMonitor or a ServiceMonitor in the same namespace as the Grafana Agent and it will discover it and take the appropriate action.
+Simply deploy a PodMonitor or a ServiceMonitor in the same namespace as Alloy and it will discover it and take the appropriate action.

-Use a selector to limit the discovered objects
+Use a selector to limit the discovered objects.

 Example:

-In this example, the Agent will find `ServiceMonitor` objects labeld with `example.com/environment=production`, scrape them for Prometheus metrics, and send those metrics to Grafana Cloud.
+In this example, Alloy will find `ServiceMonitor` objects labeled with `example.com/environment=production`, scrape them for Prometheus metrics, and send those metrics to Grafana Cloud.

 ```yaml
 serviceMonitors: